cr/WebGLedSLed/README.md

 GLedSLed
 ========

 WebGL live coding prototype.
+Will be developed with live performance in mind.

 ## Warning

 This is experimental code and most likely unfit for your purposes.
+You will probably want to use http://glslsandbox.com anyway.

 ## Usage